abilandz/PH8124/Lecture_8/Lecture_8.md

 ... code line 7 ...
 ... code line 8 ...
 HERE-DOC
 ... code line 9 ...
 ```
 We have essentially declared lines from 2 to 8 to be the body of 'here document', and then its content redirected to the infamous 'do-nothing' command ```:```.
-This is another very neat use case of 'do-nothing' command!
-When using 'here documents' to comment out piece of code, the version in which the opening delimiter is enclosed in quotes is safer, as it will prevent any potential parameter expansion or command execution in the body, before passing the code over to 'do-nothing' command.
+This is yet another very neat use case of 'do-nothing' command!
+When using 'here documents' to comment out piece of the code, the version in which the opening delimiter is enclosed in quotes is safer, as it will prevent any potential variable or command substitution in the body, before passing the code over to 'do-nothing' command.

-As this is the frequent source of painful debugging, we close this section by remarking again that the closing delimiter in 'here documents' shall not be followed by any empty character.
+As this is the frequent source of painful debugging, we close this section by remarking again that the closing delimiter in 'here documents' shall not be followed by any trailing empty character.